 NOTE: All make-up classes need to be completed within 9 months of your first day of class per our student contract.

 These in-car lessons apply the theory learned by the student during the classroom lessons to on-the-road experiences.
 This portion of the program should be integrated into the classroom lessons to reinforce what the student is learning.

 Your teen may sign up for a BTW with us as soon as they have their learners permit.
 While we appreciate students coming to us with a couple of driving hours under their belt, it is not required.
 At a minimum we ask that the student can adjust their seat and mirrors, identify the major components such as the accelerator, brake and turn signals.
-The abilities to accelerate, brake and turn are also useful before the first drive.
+The abilities to accelerate, brake and turn are also useful, but not required, before the first drive.

-Log in to your Student Portal – our Up-to-the-Minute instructions on how to book a BTW are explained in the YELLOW BANNER on the top of your student portal.
+Log in to your Student Portal – basic rules for booking a BTW are explained in the YELLOW BANNER on the top of your student portal.

 You can book up to two drives each week IF THEY ARE AVAILABLE!

-It is state law that you cannot complete all your drives in less than 14 days, so the web site/phone operators will not allow you to book them with less than three days in between each lesson.
+It is state law that you cannot complete all your drives in less than 14 days, so the web site will not allow you to book them with less than three days in between each lesson.

 Log in to your account and click on the BEHIND-THE-WHEEL (BTW) LESSONS box in the Quick Links.

 We require a 72-hour notice for all BTW cancellations, per our contract, to avoid a $50 late cancellation fee.